Unturned

 Mummies: Often found in ancient or religious places like Irbit Cathedral and the Monastery, these reanimated corpses are somewhat tankier than normal zombies and drop decent xp (~14 xp).
 They don't seem to have any special item drops, however.

-Advanced Medical Zombie: Fairly uncommon variants of normal medics, these Turned spawn in the same conditions as normal medic zombies.
+Advanced Medical Zombies: Fairly uncommon variants of normal medics, these Turned spawn in the same conditions as normal medic zombies.
 They are identified from their Civilian Nightvision and have around as much health as military zombies, dropping decent xp (15 xp) and medical equipment.

 Ghillies/Bushwookie Zombies: Found rarely in a number of locations, including civilian and military, these Turned are slightly tougher than Biohazard Zombies and hit rather hard.
 They are most commonly found in groups of 1, rarely are there multiple at a time.
 They can sometimes be seen with Military Nightvision.
 They drop good xp (20 xp) as well as ghillie clothing and netting.